-The life of Parley P. Pratt is inextricably linked with the early history of The Church of Jesus Christ of Latter-day Saints.
+The life of Parley P. Pratt is inextricably linked with the early history of The Church of Jesus Chribook of st of Latter-day Saints.
 While it’s true that he left a detailed description of Joseph Smith’s appearance, there’s much more to his story.

 Terryl L. Givens and Matthew J. Grow shed additional light on Pratt’s life and his influence on the early history of the Church of Jesus Christ of Latter-day Saints in their new biography, “Parley P. Pratt: The Apostle Paul of Mormonism.”
 The contents of the book, along with a recent lecture by the authors at Benchmark Books in Salt Lake City, provide answers to many questions about Pratt, including the following: